How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Give us your juice.

-Then the shaman should sprinkle on her assistants from a bowl and from pre-prepared buckets.
-At the end of the ceremony, you need to make sacrifices to the spirits of the elements and light suitable incense.
-You can also call for rain through an ordinary snail, which is the personification of the Mistress of the Rain.
+Then the shaman must sprinkle on her assistants from the bowl and from previously prepared buckets.
+At the end of the ritual, sacrifices must be made to the elemental spirits and suitable incense must be lit.
+You can also summon rain through common snail, which is the personification of the Mistress of Rain.
 Find a snail in the forest, treat it with great respect.
-Dig a hole in your area for shade.
-Place a plate with water and fresh leaves in it and place a snail on the edge of the plate.
+Dig a hole in your area towards the shade.
+Place a plate of water and fresh leaves in it and place the snail on the edge of the plate.
 At noon, approach the snail with a ritual bowl filled with water.
 Sprinkle water on the snail and say:

 How I splash water on you